JosephLai241/nomad/README.md

 Quickly edit files by passing item labels into the edit subcommand.

-`nomad` will attempt to open files with the following text editors in this order:
+`nomad` will attempt to open files with your `$EDITOR` if it is set.
+If not, it will try the following text editors in this order:

 1. [Neovim][Neovim]
 2. [Vim][Vim]